 (Cruz et al. 2020; Shanga 2020).
 Culture matters in hazards and disaster research.
-But contradictory forces have long complicated eap in hazards and disaster research.
-As a start, this technical note opes a framework and describes a training module designed to working in cross-cultural settings.
-We argue that building cultura competence-including understanding what it is and how to culti-vate it-can ultimately promote more just and ethical research, im prove the research experiences of participants, enrich the quality of the data collected, and enhance the overall quality of the study tency.
-On the one hand, perishable disaster data must be co
+But contradictory forces have long complicated seeking sensitive information and then vanish once they have ac quired it may be seen as unsavory disaster voyeurs or as unethics practitioners betraying professional obligations (Gaillard and Pee gap in hazards and disaster research.
+As a start, this technical note proposes a framework and describes a training module designed to address the unique challenges facing hazards and disaster researchers working in cross-cultural settings.
+We argue that building cultural competence-including understanding what it is and how to cultivate it-can ultimately promote more just and ethical research, improve the research experiences of participants, enrich the quality of